GoogleChrome/developer.chrome.com/site/en/docs/extensions/gethelp/index.md

 ## For Chrome Web Store

-Our [One Stop Suppoprt](https://support.google.com/chrome_webstore/contact/one_stop_support) lets you contact the Chrome Web Store team.
+Use our [One Stop Suppoprt](https://support.google.com/chrome_webstore/contact/one_stop_support) page to get help with issues related to your Chrome Web Store account or items.